KhalidHALBA/capabilityplatform/README.md

-This is an implementation of a capability based IoT platform for the simulation of IoT microservices.
+This is an implementation of a capability based IoT platform for the composition of IoT microservices capabilities.
 This project contains two microservices :

 - an autonomous vehicle experiment verticle which connects to a UCEF DB containing the outcome of an experiment run.